vcfvct/dotfile/wsl/README.md

 # scripted setup

+## enable WSL option
+* run powershell with Administrator:
+  * `wsl --install`
+  * `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+  * go to MS store to select latest Ubuntu or other distro.

 do `sudo ./install.sh` with the included shell script for the autoamted setup.

 * grep's `-w`(word-regexp)'s `.*` matches any number of any characters.